NoshinFaiyrooz/hello-world/README.md

 # hello-world
 Learning how to push,commit and pull.
 Hi!
 I am Noshin.
-Trying to learn pushing currently.
+Currently trying to learn pushing.